jphmrst/PLC/src/plc/fp/Naturals.lagda.md

   suc  : ℕ → ℕ
 ```

-Here `ℕ` is the name of the datatype we are defining,
+Here `ℕ` is the name of the datatype we are defining, and `zero` and
-and `zero` and `suc` are the _constructors_ of the datatype.
+`suc` are the _constructors_ of the datatype.
+To the right of the
+colon `:` after each of these two names, we have a *type declaration*

-Both the informal inference rules and the datatype definition
+for that name.
+Both the two informal inference rules and the two type
-tell us the same two things:
+declarations in the datatype definition tell us the same two things:

 * _Base case_: `zero` is a natural number.
 * _Inductive case_: if `m` is a natural number, then `suc m` is also a